R4ptX/.github/profile/README.md

-# InfoOps: Cybersecurity Collaboration & CTF Excellence
+# RaptX: Cybersecurity Collaboration & CTF Excellence

-**InfoOps is a community of hackers, learners, and pros pushing boundaries in cybersecurity.**
+**RaptX is a community of hackers, learners, and pros pushing boundaries in cybersecurity.**
 We compete in Capture the Flag (CTF) challenges, tackle real-world security scenarios, and grow as a team.
 If you're passionate about learning, competing, and making an impact, join us.

 ---